GunnerJnr/stream-three-final-project/README.md

 ### Javascript Files

 I also just wnated to note I had a small issue with conflicting JS files in the project, it seemed that by using `$(document).ready` I was only able to use the top most linked JS file and the other wouldn't respond, I had no idea why it was doing this, all I can put it down to is the way that Django renders its templates, and because most of the templates extend from `Base.html` that once it had rendered it didnt re render for the newer script.
 The fix to remedy this problem was simply to remove the `$(document).ready` and all works fine.

+### Paypal IPN

+I managed to integrate paypal and users can successfully buy or cancel their purchase and will be redirected back to the site.
+However, I have no functionality in place that would return the user a reciept for purchase, I will rely on paypal to handle this for me as I set up payments using Single Payments.

 [Back to Table Of Contents](#table-of-contents)